FEAR OF FLYING

 f.
 Take-off, Landing and Rough Weather.

 Almost everyone worries about these three events.
 It’s normal.
 However, if it becomes over-whelming then it would require some professional intervention.
-As with all phobias, the sooner the fear can be treated, the easier and quicker it can be resolved.
+As with all fears, the sooner it is treated, the easier it can be resolved.

 g.
 Parental Connection and Fear of Flying.